On Becoming a Client

 NPC advises that it reserves absolute right to withdraw psychological services in response to hostility, property damage or any other threat - perceived or otherwise.
 Should withdrawal of psychological services be required, the client (and, where appropriate, the referrer) will be advised in writing.

-Clients are informed that NPC's premises are protected by security monitoring - 24/7.
+Clients are informed that NPC's internal and external premises are protected by security monitoring - 24/7.

 ® Northside Psychological Consultancy (NPC).